Sowing the Seeds of Community Art Making

 Steph chose the circles to give everybody the space to express themselves within the mountain scape, and Cascade was chosen as homage to Ti’nu from which the iconic view of the mountain is seen.
 “I felt it was fitting,” she says.
 “It’s part of their home.”

 The bubbles that fill the canvas carry common threads of family, love, connection to land, and the notion of home.
-There are paintings of Banff and the surrounding nature, but also of the residents’ various heritage.
+There are paintings of Banff and the surrounding nature, but also of the residents’ diverse heritage.
 A Nigerian flag hangs next to a Canadian one high above mountaintops.
 A famous gate from a resident’s hometown in India has a commanding presence.
 A big heart encompasses someone’s family.

 All at once, this collective work of art depicts the incredible wealth of cultures that coexist within the Bow Valley and at the same the universal values we all keep close and dear.